 These are all important questions, and there is no single answer.
-Tooth decay may be a signal that you need to make changes in your diet or your hygiene and habits.
+Tooth decay may be a signal that you need to make changes in your diet, hygiene, or habits.
 Addressing decay once it arrives could be very simple or very complicated.
-Knowing the answer to “how does tooth decay develop?” gives you the perspective to get active in preventing it from appearing in the first place.
+Knowing how tooth decay develops gives you the perspective to prevent it from appearing in the first place.
 Splendid Dental Atascocita can educate you and provide the services you need to prevent tooth decay.

-When the enamel gets softer, is damaged or wears away, your teeth are exposed, and you’re susceptible to a wide array of dental problems, such as cavities or infections.
+When the enamel gets softer, is damaged, or wears away, your teeth are exposed, and you’re susceptible to a wide array of dental problems, such as cavities or infections.
 In extreme cases, the destruction of the enamel leads to enough damage that you lose your tooth entirely.
 That requires some advanced dental care, up to and including a root canal or dental implants.
-This is the first part of the answer to the question, “how does tooth decay develop?”

 How Does Tooth Decay Develop?

 Tooth decay is the result of a chain reaction of events involving what you eat and drink.
-Foods that contain carbohydrates — complex starches and sugars — are left to sit in, around, and between your teeth.
+Foods that contain carbohydrates, which are complex starches and sugars, can damage your teeth by being left to sit in, around, and between your teeth.

 Natural bacteria that live in your mouth then break these food residues down further, creating damaging acids.
 The acids turn into plaque, which then proceeds to eat into the enamel, setting the stage for severe problems.

-This is the main reason why dentists stress the need to practice good dental hygiene habits — brushing and flossing and rinsing.
+This is the main reason why dentists stress the need to practice good dental hygiene habits, such as brushing, flossing, and rinsing.
 The better you are at keeping food from clinging to your teeth, the less chance you have for this chain reaction to occur.